mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-plugins-beta/_index.md

 weight: 80
 ---

 See our [demo plugin](https://github.com/mattermost/mattermost-plugin-demo) that illustrates the potential for a Mattermost plugin.
 To start writing your own plugin, consult our [starter template](https://github.com/mattermost/mattermost-plugin-starter-template).
+Please see the [plugin development documentation](https://developers.mattermost.com/extend/plugins/) for more information on creating plugins.

 Consider using a plugin in the following scenarios: